nishtha22-16/nish_repo1/README.md

 # nish_repo1
-This is my first Repo demo
+This is my first Repo demo.
+Author-Nish